anquanscan/sec-tools/README.md

 [Hack-Tools](https://github.com/LasCC/Hack-Tools): The all-in-one Red Team extension for Web Pentester 🛠
 [Cracker-Tool](https://github.com/cracker911181/Cracker-Tool): All in One CRACKER911181's Tool.
 This Tool For Hacking and Pentesting. 🎭
 [ObsidianSailboat](https://github.com/paralax/ObsidianSailboat): Nmap and NSE command line wrapper in the style of Metasploit
 [javascript-obfuscator](https://github.com/javascript-obfuscator/javascript-obfuscator): A powerful obfuscator for JavaScript and Node.js
+[K-Pots](https://github.com/kaotickj/K-Pots): KPots is a simple honeypots system to capture and log traffic to specified ports.
+Requires Netcat for monitoring and IPTables for banning.
+Requires dig for filtering out your own ip address.
+(Note: I will be adding alternatives in a later realease, but for now, just install dig.)